wui-hong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all contacts in the contact list.
-2. SpendNSplit shows a list of contacts.
+2. Spend n Split shows a list of contacts.
 3. User enters the command to settle expenses with a person.
-4. SpendNSplit informs the user that the expenses have been settled.
+4. Spend n Split informs the user that the expenses have been settled.
-5. SpendNSplit shows the list of contacts.
+5. Spend n Split shows the list of contacts.

 Use case ends.

 Extensions:
 * 3a.
-If the person does not exist in the contact list, SpendNSplit throws an error.
+If the person does not exist in the contact list, Spend n Split throws an error.
   * 3a1.
-SpendNSplit informs the user that the person does not exist in the contact list.
+Spend n Split informs the user that the person does not exist in the contact list.
   * 3a2.
 Use case resumes at step 2.

 ---